ViaVersion/VIAaaS/README.md

 ## CORS Proxy
 - For less chance of Mojang seeing the login as suspect, you (the player) should set up a CORS proxy on your machine.
 - Note the ending slash in cors-anywhere address
+- You can use my public instance at https://crp123-cors.herokuapp.com/ ([source](https://github.com/creeper123123321/cors-anywhere/)) too, but proxies have a bit more chance of being seen as suspect.

 Setting up [cors-anywhere](https://www.npmjs.com/package/cors-anywhere) on local machine:
 ```sh